carehs12/guardianes_informaticos/docs/implemented_solution.md

     work on 24 hours days.
 This is why a preprocessing step is added, to prepare the data for the algorithm

-  2. There has to bee improvement on every cycle, if there is no improvement, we have reached a **local** minimum, and the algorithm stops
+  2. There has to be an improvement on every cycle.
+If there is no improvement, we have reached a **local** minimum, and the algorithm stops

 ### Preprocessing

   In order to illustrate the algorithm, we will add an example.
-For this example, we will consider 2 employees, working on 2-days weeks of 2, and 6 hours each day.
+For this example, we will consider 2 employees, working on 2-day weeks of 2, and 6 hours each day.
 Take in mind that this is for demostration purposes, and the results here can be expanded to 7 days, 24 hours and any number of employees.